ZMedia Purwodadi

 • Belonging

-Fear of missing out (FOMO) and online peer pressure can drive compulsive device use, even during school hours.
+Fear of missing out (FOMO) and online peer influence can drive compulsive device use, even during school hours.

 5. Reduced Parental Monitoring

-As children grow older, parents often loosen screen restrictions to encourage independence.
-Without strong digital habits already in place, this freedom can result in excessive, unman-aged screen time.
+As children grow older, parents often slacken screen restrictions to encourage independence.
+Without strong digital habits already in place, this freedom can result in undue, unman-aged screen time.

 How Excessive Screen Time Affects Middle School Students